Sewer Pipe Relining

 The liner can be inverted using water or air pressure.
 The pressure required for inversion can be generated using pressure vessels, scaffolds or a “Chip unit”.
 Hot water, UV light, ambient cured or steam is used to cure the resin and form a tight-fitting, jointless and corrosion-resistant replacement pipe.
 Service laterals are restored internally with robotically controlled cutting devices.
 These can be sealed with additional seals into the lateral connection (Lateral Junction Repair).
 The rehabilitated pipe is then inspected by closed-circuit television (CCTV).
 CIPP is considered a trenchless technology.

 Does The Whole Pipe Have To Be Lined?

 No, especially for clay pipes, only the cracked pipe or root intrusion area is relined.
 This “sectional repair” is also called a “point repair” and costs a fraction of what relining the whole pipe would cost.

 But usually cast iron pipes in residential dwellings and apartments are all of the same age and have experienced the same corrosive environmental conditions, so when one portion of the sewage pipe starts leaking of backing up, usually the rest of the cast iron pipe has to be lined too.

-Contact us today and we will get you an estimate and dispatch a plumber to meet your needs immediately.
+Contact us today about our sewer pipe relining services and we will get you an estimate and dispatch a plumber to meet your needs immediately.